google-fu-master/RiverTournament/rules.md

     <li>Other fouls: Ball-in-hand for the opponent anywhere on the table.</li>
     <li>You must hit your ball first and at least one ball (any group) or the cue ball must hit a rail.
 Otherwise it’s a foul.</li>
     <li>Timeouts: None allowed.</li>
-    <li>No jump shots are allowed, and performing them may result in being banned from future River Tournaments.</li>
   </ul>

   <h3>9-Ball</h3>